 Certificate in Theological Studies

-The Certificate in Theological Studies is ideally suited for those who want a well rounded and advanced theological education, but do not need a degree.
+The Certificate in Theological Studies is ideally suited for those who want a well rounded and advanced theological education, but do not need or desire a degree.
 The certificate program consists of the major core courses of the Master of Arts Program and meets at Ecumenical Theological Seminary.

 Our recruitment team and admissions personnel are ready to assist you.
 To apply for the Certificate in Theological Studies Program, please prepare and submit the following:

 - A non-refundable application fee of $45.00 must be paid at the time of submitting the application.
 Your application will not be processed until payment has been received.